 - On “Skid Row,” there are 4,485 homeless people, or almost 1,000 more than in 2016.
 About half of them stay in shelters.

 - In 2016, the United States Department of Housing and Urban Development provided the following definition of Chronic Homelessness: Click here for full definition.

 - For children, the federal government has defined homelessness through the McKinney-Vento Act, which defines homeless children as “individuals who lack a fixed, regular, and adequate nighttime residence.”
 Click here to see examples of children who would fall under this definition.

-- Older news items
+- Older news and events

 - USC Homelessness Action Committee

 - Undergraduate Student Government project for campus homelessness

 - USC Libraries guides on homelessness for academic research